Fires happen when you least expect them, sometimes during the night. They spread very quickly, damaging property and injuring or killing people.

 Support with installing alarms

-We'll visit your home at the arranged time, day or night, and share our expertise.
-The visit is friendly and informal, and there's no need to tidy up or provide refreshments we're here to keep you safe, not for the tea!
-After a chat about fire prevention, we'll ask you to show us around your home so we can provide personalised advice.
+Either a crew or prevention officer will visit your home at the arranged time, day or night to share their home fire safety expertise.
+They will carry ID and will be more than happy to show it if you would like.
+The visit is friendly and informal, and there's no need to tidy up or provide refreshments.
+They are there to keep you safe, not for the tea!
+After a chat about fire prevention, they will ask you to show us around your home so we can provide personalised advice, and fit smoke and carbon monoxide detection equipment, and provide specialist equipment if required.
+This is all free of charge.

 - Calling us free on 0800 085 0767